Re-calibrated against the latest models, every quarter

 They work, you don’t

-A real PR, a live bug, and a judgment call — AI on and fully logged, all recorded.
+A real PR, a live bug, and a judgment call.
+AI is on, every keystroke is logged.

 04